This article may contain compensated links. See our full disclosure here

 ✪ Riding through Kreuzberg along the sites and roads where the wall once stood

 ✪ Stories of escape and life in the divided city

 ✪ A fantastic middle eastern style lunch en route

-The ride was very easy and safe even for those of us who had not been on a bike for a while.
+The ride is very easy and safe even for those of us who had not been on a bike for a while.

-Along the way we stopped for a delicious (and cheap) lunch.
-This was also a chance to get to know our fellow riders better and refuel for the remainder of the tour.
-Our bike tour started at 10.30 and finished at around 15.30 so it does take up the best part of a day of your trip.
+Along the way the tour stops for a delicious (and cheap) lunch.
+This is also a chance to get to know your fellow riders better and refuel for the remainder of the tour.
+The bike tour starts at 10.30 and finishes at around 15.30.

 Bring with you: plenty of water, comfortable clothing and shoes, sunscreen and/or clothing layers depending on the weather, your camera, some cash for lunch.